-To get around Kanazawa, we used the loop bus and purchased the day-pass for 500 yen per person from our hotel concierge.
-Therefore, even though our hotel was in central downtown, we think choosing a hotel near the train station won't be a bad idea at all, because one can get to attractions by the frequent loop bus, and train station has many dining options nearby.
+To get around Kanazawa, we used the loop bus and purchased a day-pass for 500 yen/pp from our hotel concierge.
+Therefore, even though we chose our hotel in central downtown, we think choosing a hotel near the train station won't be a bad idea at all, because one can get to attractions by the frequent loop bus, and train station has many dining options nearby.

 Our highlights in Kanazawa include:

 Review of Hotel Trusty Korinbo: It is an elegant 4-star hotel with very good breakfast, convenient location but small rooms.
 The layout of the room was not ideal, they should get rid of the couch and the oval coffee table, replace them with a bench-type desk top and a chair for the desk.